The Bankrate promise

-Here are some key terms to look out for when reviewing your letter:
+Here are some key terms to look out for when reviewing your financial aid award letter:

-- Expected family contribution (EFC): Your expected family contribution (EFC) is an estimate of your family’s financial resources based on income, family size, assets and more.
+- Expected family contribution (EFC): Your EFC estimates your family’s financial resources based on income, family size, assets and more.
 The U.S. Department of Education will calculate your EFC using your FAFSA and will use that number to determine how much need-based aid you’re eligible for.

-- Estimated cost of attendance (COA): The estimated cost of attendance (COA) is what the university estimates that you’ll spend over the course of one academic year in tuition, fees, room and board, books, supplies and more.
+- Estimated cost of attendance (COA): The estimated COA is what the university estimates that you’ll spend over one academic year in tuition, fees, room and board, books and supplies.
 This may be listed as your “direct cost.”

-- Gift aid: Gift aid is the financial aid that you won’t be responsible for paying back.
+- Gift aid: Gift aid is financial aid you won’t be responsible for paying back.
 This includes grants and scholarships.
 Work-study programs are sometimes included, but they’re often also called self-help aid because they require you to work.